-Beckwith Residential Community is located on the first floor of Nugent Hall and is a cooperative venture between the Division of Disability Resources and Educational Services (DRES) and University Housing.
-This community provides learning experiences both through formal courses and informal interactions between those with and without disabilities.
+Beckwith Residential Community is located on the first floor of Nugent Hall and is a cooperative venture between the Division of Disability Resources and Educational Services (DRES).
+This community is dedicated to accommodating students with severe physical disabilities and to help you transition to independent living.

 - Accessible features such as keyless entry into rooms, adjustable hospital beds, SureHands lift system, etc.

 Students living in Beckwith use Ikenberry Dining Hall, which is connected to Nugent Hall.
-This arrangement further integrates Beckwith students with the larger Illinois student community.
-The partnership with University Housing allows DRES to continue in its mission of providing the best programs and services in the country to college students with physical disabilities and to be the leader in evidence-based practice and translational research that leads to improved services for students with disabilities at all universities.
+This arrangement further integrates you with the larger Illinois student community.
+Our partnership allows DRES to continue in its mission of providing the best programs and services in the country to college students with physical disabilities and to be the leader in evidence-based practice and translational research that leads to improved services for students with disabilities at all universities.